 A golf cart wrap (also called a golf cart skin) is a low-cost alternative to painting and provides the means of putting graphics on your ride with an almost limitless variety of designs.
 You can buy a pre-cut kit or get some solid color / graphic design and custom-fit it to your own liking.
 Wrapping a golf cart can change its personality overnight.

-So how do you wrap a golf cart?
+Can you wrap a golf cart?
+Yes!
 Using a few common tools and these simple steps will transform your cart into a work of art and the envy of the golf course.
 Now you can put a full wrap on your Club Car, Yamaha, E-Z-GO, Polaris, Garia, or any other brand of golf cart very inexpensively.

 Why A Golf Cart Wrap?

 Aside from vehicle wraps having a lot more options than spray paint, there are a lot of reasons to choose to wrap your golf cart rather than painting it.
 Here are 8 of those reasons…

 If you are having the golf cart painted, wrapping the golf cart will come out cheaper.
 If, however, you were painting it yourself, a good quality job with multiple coats and clear coat finish will cost about the same.
 The wrap will last longer in most cases and costs between $150 and $350.
 Partial wraps are also available if you don’t want to cover the entire cart with a solid color or design.
 It is an easy way to get fast results.